ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/08-Training-our-ML-agents.md

     ![Unity Agents Learning](images/unity-agents-learning.png "Figure 2.
 Unity Agents Learning")

-1. It's possible for the connection to time-out if you take too long to play the Unity scene.
+1. It is possible for the connection to time-out if you take too long to play the Unity scene.
 If this happens, simply start these steps again.

 1. If you switch back to the console/terminal window, you should see the connection to the brains has been made and the parameter summary